 Thanks so much for reading about my childhood favorite!
 Enjoy this Frog Eye Salad and be sure to let me know what you think!

 HUNGRY FOR MORE?
 Subscribe to my newsletter and follow along on Pinterest, Facebook, and Instagram for all my latest updates!

 - 1 cup (225g) acini di pepe pasta

 - 1 (20 oz) (567g) can crushed pineapple, drained

 - 2 (10.5 oz) (297g) cans mandarin oranges, drained

 - 3 tablespoons all-purpose flour

-Drain and reserve the liquid from the pineapple (use the back of a spoon to push out the liquid) and mandarin oranges.
-Place fruit in a small bowl, cover and refrigerate.
-In a medium saucepan combine the reserved juice, eggs, sugar and flour.
-Cook and stir over medium low heat until thickened.
+- Drain and reserve the liquid from the pineapple and mandarin oranges (use a fine mesh strainer to drain and press out the liquid from the pineapple).
+Place fruit in a small bowl, cover, and refrigerate.
+In a medium saucepan combine the reserved juice, eggs, sugar, and flour.
+Cook and stir over medium-low heat until thickened.